Some types of living arrangements aren’t covered by tenancy law.

 Landlords may not be able to enforce the terms of the tenancy agreement against a minor (person under 18 years old).

-The Contract and Commercial Law Act 2017 may apply(external link) – Legislation website
+The Contract and Commercial Law Act 2017 may apply(external link) – New Zealand Legislation

 If a landlord wants to enforce the tenancy agreement against the minor, they will need to apply to the Tenancy Tribunal.
 The Tribunal will consider as part of its decision whether the tenancy agreement was fair and reasonable at the time the agreement was entered into.